faranalytics/dialog/README.md

 A conversation history array suitable for OpenAI chat APIs.

-### Unexpected disconnects or timeouts

-- Verify network stability and TLS correctness on your VPS.
-- For TTS timeouts (Cartesia/ElevenLabs), consider using the `timeout` options so the system emits a terminal empty chunk and unblocks.

 ## Alternatives

 There are a lot of great VoIP-Agent orchestration implementations out there.
 This is a selection of implementations that I have experience with.